JeffreySarnoff/ErrorfreeArithmetic.jl/docs/src/intro.md

 ## Introduction

 An _error-free transformation_ [EFT] is a transformation of a floating point realization of a mathematical operation that preserves the information inherent in the operation.
 Ordinary floating point addition of two `Float64` values returns only that information about the sum which fits within a `Float64` variable.
-For example, where `flsum` is short for `ordinary_Float64_sum` and `flsum_errorfree` is `flsum with the smaller, usually lost, value`.
+For example, where `flsum` is short for `ordinary_Float64_sum` and `flsum_errorfree` is `flsum` with the `remaining value` that usually is lost in calculation.
 ```
 flsum = 1.0 + 2.0^(-60)
 flsum == 1.0